SuhJae/isotopes-grapher/README.md

+### 📜 Archived Repository
+While this repository holds value as a look into my past work, it's been archived to differentiate from my current focus.

-# cham-graph
+# isotopes-grapher
-### A python script that will create a diagram showing the relative abundance of a isotopes in a sample.
+### A python script that will create a graph showing relative abundance of isotopes.
 **![](https://img.shields.io/pypi/pyversions/matplotlib?style=flat-square)**

 <p align="center">